YOLOsandbox/simple-sandbox/README.md

 curl -sSL https://raw.githubusercontent.com/YOLOsandbox/simple-sandbox/main/init.sh | bash
 ```

+Then, simply start your favorite IDE (VSCode-derived, surely! 😜) from that same directory and reopen it in the resulting DevContainer! 🤘🚀

 ## 🎯 What Problems Does This Solve?

 - **"I'm scared AI will break something"** → AI can only work in the sandbox